France Passport Photo Size: Official Specs and Guide

 Can I use a white background for a French passport photo?

-No. France specifically requires a light gray or light blue background.
-A white background will be rejected, even though it is accepted in many other countries including the US.
-This is the most common mistake when preparing French passport photos abroad.
+No. France specifically requires a light gray or light blue background, and pure white is forbidden.
+A white background will be rejected even though it is accepted in many other countries including the US.
+This is the single most common reason French passport photos prepared abroad fail.

 Are glasses allowed in French passport photos?